Gaius Prastina Messalinus

 Gaius Prastina Messalinus was a Roman senator, active during the reign of Antoninus Pius.
 He was consul in the year 147 with Lucius Annius Largus as his colleague.
 Messalinus is known entirely from inscriptions.

-His full name is Gaius Ulpius Pacatus Prastina Messalinus.
-Géza Alföldy dismisses the possibility that Messalinus was the descendant of a man given Roman citizenship during the reign of the emperor Trajan, and instead argues that Messalinus was a relative of that emperor.
-Although his name clearly demonstrates polyonymy, it does not appear in Olli Salomies' monograph on those names.
-Nevertheless, the most common form of polyonymic names would lead one to suspect Messalinus was adopted by a member of the Ulpii, likely named "Gaius Ulpius Pacatus"; an alternative explanation is that "Gaius Ulpius Pacatus" may be his maternal grandfather.
-A third item of interest is his cognomen "Messalinus", which suggests a connection to one branch of the gens Valeria.
+An item of interest is his cognomen "Messalinus", which suggests a connection to one branch of the gens Valeria.
+His full name was thought to have been "Gaius Ulpius Pacatus Prastina Messalinus".
+Géza Alföldy dismissed the possibility that Messalinus was the descendant of a man given Roman citizenship during the reign of the emperor Trajan, and instead argued that Messalinus was a relative of that emperor.
+However, the names "Ulpius Pacatus" were ascribed to Messalinus in error.

 The cursus honorum of Messalinus is imperfectly known; besides his consulate, only two imperial appointments are known.
 The first was before his consulate, when he was appointed governor of Numidia; Alföldy dates his tenure to the years 143, 145, and 146.
 The second appointment was after his consulate, as governor of the imperial province of Lower Moesia, a post attested by a military diploma dated to between the years 145 and 157.

-Alföldy dismisses identifying Messalinus with the Pacatus who was governor of Gallia Lugdunensis at some point between the years 138 and 161.
+Alföldy dismissed identifying Messalinus with the Pacatus who was governor of Gallia Lugdunensis at some point between the years 138 and 161.
 A possible descendant is the governor of Lower Moesia in 244, Gaius Prastina Messalinus.

 Messalinus' life is a blank after his term in Lower Moesia.